-The Named Awards Committee of the MME Division is seeking nominations for the Barry Sherman Teaching Award, which recognizes excellence and innovation in the teaching of media management and economics.
+The Named Awards Committee of the MME Division is seeking nominations for the Barry Sherman Teaching Award, which recognizes excellence and innovation in the teaching of media management, economics, and entrepreneurship.

 Any division member is eligible for the award but may not nominate himself or herself.

-Nominations must be sent to Immediate Past Head Kenneth C. Killebrew by May 1, 2014.
+Nominations must be sent to Immediate Past Bozena Mierzejewska by May 1, 2015.
 Nominees will be contacted and asked to submit supporting material by May 26.
 Supporting materials will include:

-- Syllabi from one or two courses (graduate or undergraduate) devoted primarily to media management or economics.
+- Syllabi from one or two courses (graduate or undergraduate) devoted primarily to media management, economics or media entrepreneurship.

 - Up to three examples of supporting instructional materials in media management or economics.
 The supporting materials should demonstrate evidence of teaching excellence or innovation.